KEO-cls-eedi/specification/doc/clseedi.md

 ### Notify

 Using this property, the backend can configure notifications of measurement values to be sent by the local device.
-To configure these notifications, the following properties need to be specified:
+To configure these notifications, all following properties SHALL be set:

 * `interval` - The seconds between notifications
 * `endTime` - The timestamp indicating the end of the notification period